MohammadYehya/Quantum_Edge_Detection/README.md

 # Quantum_Edge_Detection
 Quantum Edge Detection using different Quantum Encoding strategies which include Flexible Representation of Quantum Images (FRQI), Novel Enhanced Quantum Representation (NEQR) and Quantum Probabilty Image Encoding (QPIE) along with a modified Quantum Hadamard Edge Detection (QHED) Algorithm.
 It is also my 7th semester project for the course CS4084 Quantum Computing.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)